lenushealth/docs/api/agency/index.md

 Agency is a relationship that describes scope granted by one user to another for use within the context of a specific Client.

+For users over which they have Agency, an Agent can:

+1. Read claims from the IdentityServer
+1. Read health data from the DataServer

 e.g. One Agency relationship might describe the fact that a doctor has been granted access to a patient's blood pressure readings via a website Client.

 In order for one user (A) to act as an Agent for another (B):